ChristoGrab/Travel-Inn/README.md

 # Travel-Inn

 Welcome to Travel-Inn!
-Travel-Inn is a full-stack AirBnB Clone using Express.js and Sequelize for backend and React with Redux for frontend.
+Travel-Inn is a full-stack travel site in the style of Airbnb, using Express.js and Sequelize for backend and React with Redux for frontend.
 Travel-Inn visitors are able to create a user account, or sign in with a single click using the Demo User.
 With an account, users can create a listing, write reviews for other listings, and even set up a booking!

 Travel-Inn remains a WIP and many more features (as well as plenty of polish) are yet to come!